NumberSigmaTafKsee/AudioLAB/README.md

 * It must fit in Biquad or it must fit in TransferFunction
 * It can not use Octave Tf2Sos in realtime it is not fast enough to do that

+# OctopusFIR
+* It will let you run GNU octave script to generate FIR filter coefficients if you want to
+* If the GNU octave function is to slow you can not do this inreal time
+* firpm may not be fast enough for realtime so you put it into a file instead

 # Plotonic
 * when you push the button it will draw the sample in gnuplot